LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Script-Spawned Trakanon is no longer hostile and will not social with the creatures around him.
 - Script-Spawned Trakanon now only drops the Bard Epic piece required to progress.
 - Cazel will now respawn every 15 minutes.
 Additionally, Cazel is no longer associated with a hidden KOS faction.
+- The One Key in The Overthere is now a 5 second spawn timer.